kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

 file `import config` (do in the line after importing the minimim_commute_calculator module).
 Then in the function input parameter list write: api_key=config.distance_key.

 Obtain API keys through a Google Developer account.
+Be sure to enable the Distance Matrix API for the project associated with your key/account.
 Consult the Google Distance Matrix API pricing sheet to determine the cost of the API calls.
 The Advanced features are used in this package, ensure to verify correct pricing.

 ### Input Variables for minimum_commute_calculator.commute_calculator()